Corporate Cards

 Benefits of fleet cards

-1) Eliminate the reimbursement rigamarole
+Eliminate the reimbursement rigamarole

 With a fleet card, employees don’t have to worry about gathering receipts to submit for approval or wait for reimbursement.
 In turn, your accounting team doesn’t have to spend time hunting down receipts or juggling payouts, making it easier to control cash flow.
+Now, that’s a win-win!

-2) Give drivers autonomy without compromising on control
+Give drivers autonomy without compromising on control

 Using a fleet card keeps the budget under control without causing roadblocks for drivers.
 Fleet cards give you the best of both worlds: the ability to set spend limits and track usage while also allowing your team to fuel up when it’s convenient for them.
+This level of flexibility is key.

-3) Get better insights and analytics
+Get better insights and analytics

-Top-performing fleet cards can be integrated with bookkeeping or expense management software to automatically log details like fuel grade, fuel price, and location.
+Top-performing fleet cards can be integrated with bookkeeping or expense management software to automatically log details like fuel grade, fuel price and location.
 This enables you to measure fuel efficiency and maintenance costs so you can spot opportunities for improvement.

-4) Take advantage of savings and rewards
+Take advantage of savings and rewards

 Best fleet fuel cards in Canada